kayeneii/VendBridge/README.md

 ### Conclusion
 ---
-You made it to the end of the customer churn analysis.🥳 Until my next report, you may find me [here.](https://www.linkedin.com/in/kayeneii/) I look forward to hearing from you.😄
+You made it to the end of the user engagement analysis.🥳 Until my next report, you may find me [here.](https://www.linkedin.com/in/kayeneii/) I look forward to hearing from you.😄